Rays vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has recorded 144 hits with 30 doubles, six triples, five home runs and 52 walks.
-He has driven in 45 runs with 15 stolen bases.
+- Steven Kwan has 145 hits with 30 doubles, six triples, five home runs and 52 walks.
+He has driven in 45 runs with 16 stolen bases.

-- Kwan enters this matchup looking to extend his three-game hit streak.
-In his last five games he is batting .292 with two doubles and two RBI.
+- Kwan has picked up a hit in four straight games.
+During his last five outings he is hitting .292 with two doubles and two RBI.

 Kwan Recent Games